ckan/ckan-docker/README.md

 You can now set breakpoints and remote debug your CKAN development instance.

-#### Updating the .env file for development mode
+#### Updating the environment file for development mode

-The Docker Compose .env file by default is set up for production mode.
+The Docker Compose environment `.env` file by default is set up for production mode.
 There are a few changes needed if you would like to run in Development mode:

 1. Change the `CKAN_SITE_URL` variable to be: http://localhost:5000
 2. Update the `CKAN__DATAPUSHER__CALLBACK_URL_BASE` variable to use the `ckan-dev` container name: http://ckan-dev:5000